noefp/easy_gdb/README.md

 -   `hide_columns` You can indicate which columns to hide in the output.
 First column is 0.

 -   `phenotype_files` list of tab-delimited files with the phenotype data.
+File name will determine the section name.

 -   `phenotype_imgs` JSON file associating each trait with the corresponding picture.

 -   `img_src_msg` Text to reference the image source in the output.

--   `map_columns` List of columns in the passport_file requried for the map.
+-   `map_columns` (mandatory) List of columns in the passport_file required for the map.
 They should correspond to accession name, country of origin, latitude and longitude.
 If latitude and longitude are not provided the map marker will be placed in the country of origin.
 First column is 0.

--   `marker_colors` It can be used to show different markersin the map, for example fruits with different color.
+-   `marker_colors` It can be used to show different markers in the map, for example fruits with different colors.

 -   `sp_name` Needed in cases with several species, to differentiate the markers. `sp_name` also has another function, it is associated with the name of the folder where the different files are located, whether they are passport files or image files.

--   `convert_to_cathegoric` JSON file to assign categoric values to numeric values within a range.
+-   `convert_to_cathegoric` JSON file to assign categorical values to numeric values within a range.
 For example, to indicate fruit in a range between 0-2 cm are small, 3-6 cm are medium, and 7-12 cm are big.

 -   `translator` JSON file to add additional languages to feature names.